 Stay up-to-date by signing up to receive Michael’s eNewsletter.Subscribe Now

 Deakin is an outer metropolitan division in Melbourne’s eastern suburbs.
-It covers an area of approximately 70 sq km, from Blackburn in the west to Croydon in the east.
+It covers an area of approximately 70 sq km, from Nunawading in the west to Croydon and Kilsyth in the east.

-The main suburbs include Bayswater North (part), Blackburn, Blackburn North, Croydon (part), Croydon South (part), Forest Hill (part), Heathmont, Mitcham, Nunawading, Ringwood, Ringwood East, Ringwood North (part), Vermont and Vermont South.
+The main suburbs include Bayswater North, Croydon, Croydon North, Croydon Hills, Croydon South, Forest Hill (part), Heathmont, Mitcham, Nunawading, Ringwood, Ringwood East, Ringwood North, Vermont and Vermont South.

 The area is mainly residential with some light manufacturing, commercial and retail industries.